Skip to content

 Dry Eye Treatment Options in Grove City, OH

-At our Grove City office, we personalize your treatment to address the root cause of your symptoms.
+We tailor treatment to address the root cause of your symptoms.
 Treatment options include:

-• Prescription eye drops – To reduce inflammation and improve tear quality
+• Prescription eye drops: To reduce inflammation and improve tear quality

-• Meibomian gland expression or thermal therapies – To clear blocked oil glands
+• Meibomian gland expression or thermal therapies: To clear blocked oil glands

-• Lifestyle and environmental adjustments – Recommendations for hydration, nutrition, screen time habits, and home humidity levels
+• Lifestyle and environmental adjustments: Recommendations for hydration, nutrition, screen time habits, and home humidity levels

-Your comfort is our priority, and we work with you to find long-term relief.
+We work with you to find long-term relief.

 Dry Eye FAQs